 wastewater treatment facility to members of the City Council, city staff, and community.

 Figure 1, 2, and 3 below demonstrate the City’s commitment to ensuring that the wastewater treatment facility continues to operate at an elevated standard of performance, above and beyond the minimum requirements established by the State of Washington Department of Ecology.

-Need to talk to someone as soon as possible?
 In the event of an emergency, please call Public Works directly at 426-9731 to report the incident.
 After hours, you can report emergency or urgent situations to (360) 426-4441.
-Examples of emergency or urgent situations include: serious water leaks, fallen trees in the roadway, sewage backing up into a household or business, water across the roadway or flooding buildings, hazardous material spills on the roadways, dangerous city street roadway conditions, such as sinkholes and potholes.
+Examples of emergency or urgent situations include the following: serious water leaks, fallen trees in the roadway, sewage backing up into a household or business, water across the roadway or flooding buildings, hazardous material spills on the roadways, dangerous city street roadway conditions, such as sinkholes and potholes.

 The City of Shelton wastewater treatment plant is located near Eagle Point at 1701 Fairmount Avenue, Shelton, WA 98584.